|Tuition fee type||Cost (per annum)|

 Opportunities for work-based and work-related learning are integrated into the programme.
 This will offer you the chance to put what you have learnt into practice, as well as providing new skills and experiences.
 It will also add real value to your CV, giving you a professional edge when you come to negotiate your way through the graduate job market.

 Careers events and information on volunteering opportunities are incorporated into core modules and you will have the option to undertake placements at Level 6.

-You will also complete the Bronze and Silver World of Work certificates as part of your studies.
 You will be encouraged to undertake a work placement during your studies.